derubm/Ethminer_Watchdog/README.md

       you can now seamingless change between geth and stratum. ( stratum tested on ethermine.org )

 1.7:  added colored output, stats (shares, time per session) - updates every minute. colors should only work on Windows 10
-      IMPORTANT: This release contains character hex27, that is needed for the colored output, when editing, make sure you use a editor which supports ANSI Char 27 ( ESC charracter) notepad++ does that for example.
+      IMPORTANT: This release contains character hex1B, that is needed for the colored output, when editing, make sure you use a editor which supports ANSI Char HEX 1B ( ESC character ) notepad++ does that for example.